 Failure to comply with the Withdrawal Agreement could see the European Commission begin infringement proceedings and the UK ending up at the ECJ.

 11 Month Transition

 The UK will now enter an 11-month transition period until the end of 2020.
 The Brexit deal includes areas like aviation, fishing and data as well as trade.

-If you need advice on how to deal with any matters which involve a cross-border dynamic please contact P.A.Duffy & Co Solicitors or complete our free enquiry form.
+If you need advice on how to deal with any matters which involve a cross-border dynamic please contact P.A.Duffy & Co Solicitors or complete our online enquiry form.